oracle-samples/weblogic-examples/samples/spring-framework-petclinic-12.2.1.4/README.md

 #### WebLogic Server Administration Console
 Oracle WebLogic Server Administration Console is a Web browser-based, graphical user interface that you use to manage an Oracle WebLogic Server domain.
 It is accessible from any supported Web browser with network access to the Administration Server.

-In the left pane of the WebLogic Server Administration Console and select on **Deployments**.
+In the left pane of the WebLogic Server Administration Console and select **Deployments**.
 For more information, see [Deploy and configure resources](https://docs.oracle.com/en/middleware/fusion-middleware/weblogic-server/12.2.1.4/wlach/core/index.html) in the _Administration Console Online Help_.

-You can then access the PetClinic app here: [http://AdminServerIP:7001/](http://localhost:8080/).
+After deploying, you can access the PetClinic application here: [`http://AdminServerIP:7001/`](http://localhost:8080/).

 ## Database configuration